vedantthete/NuvioStreamsAddon/DOCUMENTATION.md

 ENABLE_XPRIME_PROVIDER=true
 ENABLE_CUEVANA_PROVIDER=false

+# ShowBox Proxy Configuration (recommended)
+SHOWBOX_PROXY_URL_VALUE=https://your-proxy-url.netlify.app/?destination=
+# SHOWBOX_PROXY_URL_ALTERNATE=https://your-alternate-proxy.netlify.app/?destination=
+# SHOWBOX_USE_ROTATING_PROXY=false

 # HiAnime Configuration (if you want anime)
 HIANIME_SERVER=http://localhost:8082/fetch-hianime

 # Xprime Configuration (only if direct access fails)
 USE_SCRAPER_API=false
 # SCRAPER_API_KEY=your_key_here  # Uncomment if needed

-# Proxy Configuration (only if providers are blocked in your region)
-# SHOWBOX_PROXY_URL_VALUE=https://your-proxy-url.netlify.app/?destination=
 ```

 Important notes:
 1. Replace `your_tmdb_api_key_here` with your actual TMDB API key
+2. Replace `your-proxy-url.netlify.app` with your actual proxy URL
-2. The `cookies.txt` file is separate from this configuration
+3. The `cookies.txt` file is separate from this configuration
-3. Only enable the providers you actually use
+4. Only enable the providers you actually use
-4. Uncomment lines (remove #) only if you need those features
+5. Uncomment lines (remove #) only if you need those features

 ## 🎉 Success!